Beam-Impact/beam-salesforce-cartridge/README.md

 3 Run `npm run compile:js` from the command line that would compile all client-side JS files.
 Run `npm run compile:scss` and `npm run compile:fonts` that would do the same for css and fonts.

+4 Create `dw.json` file in the root of the project:
+{
+    "hostname": "your-sandbox-hostname.demandware.net",
+    "username": "yourlogin",
+    "password": "yourpwd",
+    "code-version": "version_to_upload_to"
+}

-4 Create `dw.json` file in the root of the project that would contain hostname, username and password to your sandbox.
-Run `npm run uploadCartridge` command that would upload `app_storefront_base` and `modules` cartridges to the sandbox you specified in dw.json file.
+5 Run `npm run uploadCartridge` command that would upload `app_storefront_base` and `modules` cartridges to the sandbox you specified in dw.json file.

-5 Use https://bitbucket.org/demandware/mobilefirstdata to zip and import site date on your sandbox.
+6 Use https://bitbucket.org/demandware/mobilefirstdata to zip and import site date on your sandbox.

-6 Add the `app_storefront_base` cartridge to your cartridge path.
+7 Add the `app_storefront_base` cartridge to your cartridge path.

-7 You should now be ready to navigate to and use your site.
+8 You should now be ready to navigate to and use your site.

 # NPM scripts